algolia/instantsearch/docs/documentation.md

 <div class="codebox-combo">

-This example shows you how to create a very simple search results page with a search box, a list of hits and a pagination widget.
+This example shows you how to create a very simple search results page with a searchBox, a list of hits and a pagination widget.

 <div class="code-box">
   <div class="code-sample-snippet js-toggle-snippet ignore">